pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 Others survive only in the shade, nested in stronger ones.
 Some beliefs persist because they have others depending on them.
 For my friend, homeopathy was a species her identity depended on.

-Identity might be a keystone species, shaping the ecossystem and structuraly necessary for its existence.
+But identity itself may be a keystone species — shaping the ecosystem and holding it together.
 My friend could not question the idea of homeopathy, without it affecting the survival of her identity.
 Ideas form symbiotic networks, like plants sharing root systems or fungal webs beneath a forest floor.
 One belief shelters another, or supplies it with nutrients — emotional, cultural, narrative.
 A weak idea may persist not by its own strength, but by its connections.

 In this way, minds don’t just host ideas; they cultivate interdependent ecologies.
 Beliefs co-evolve.
 Some even act parasitically, drawing energy from others without offering much in return.
 Others form mutualisms — reinforcing each other so tightly that neither would survive alone.